metallurgical/step-composer/README.md

     }

-And finally update autoloader using this command : `composer dump-autoload -o`, and just call/instantiated directly class from defined classmap above.
+And finally update autoloader using this command : `composer update`, and just call/instantiated directly class from defined classmap above.

 ![alt text][logo_main]  Add our custom class/namespace using PSR4 standard - recommended